chocotov1/DHT11Tiny/README.md

 # DHT11Tiny

-ATtiny variant of DHT11 sensor reading of  [DHT11Light](https://github.com/chocotov1/DHT11Light).
+ATtiny variant of [DHT11Light](https://github.com/chocotov1/DHT11Light).
 The ATtiny specific part lies in the use of exteral interrupt and timer1 settings.
 Can be ported to UNO.

 ## 1 MHz doesn't work
-This version began in an effort to get a good reading with the chip running at 1 HZz.
+This version began in an effort to get a good reading with the chip running at 1 MHz.
 After trying a lot of different approaches, it seems that it's simply not possible.
 I added a remark in the code.

 ## New ideas
 I did implemented some new ideas here though: